 Controlled Company Status, Director Independence and Committees.
-Because of NL's ownership of 86.8% of the outstanding shares of our combined class A and B common stock, which represents approximately 98.4% of the voting power for the election of directors and 86.8% of the voting power for other matters, we are considered a controlled company under the corporate governance standards of the NYSE MKT.
+Because of NL's ownership of 86.7% of the outstanding shares of our combined class A and B common stock, which represents approximately 98.4% of the voting power for the election of directors and 86.7% of the voting power for other matters, we are considered a controlled company under the corporate governance standards of the NYSE MKT.
 Pursuant to the corporate governance standards, a controlled company may choose not to have a majority of independent directors, independent compensation or nominations committees or charters for these committees.
 We have decided not to have a majority of independent directors, an independent nominations or corporate governance committee or charters for these committees.
 Our board of directors believes that the full board of directors best represents the interests of all of our stockholders and that it is appropriate for all matters that would otherwise be considered by a nominations or risk oversight committee to be considered and acted upon by the full board of directors.
 Applying the NYSE MKT director independence standards without any additional categorical standards, the board of directors has determined that Norman S. Edelcup, Edward J. Hardin, Ann Manix and George E. Poston are independent and have no material relationship with us that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
-While the members of our management development and compensation committee currently satisfy the independence requirements of the NYSE MKT, we have chosen not to satisfy all of the NYSE MKT corporate governance standards for a compensation committee.
+While the members of our management development and compensation committee currently satisfy the independence requirements of the NYSE MKT, we have chosen not to satisfy all of the NYSE MKT corporate governance standards for a compensation committee and not to have a charter for our management development and compensation committee.

-2013 Meetings and Standing Committees of the Board of Directors.
-The board of directors held five meetings and took action by written consent on one occasion in 2013.
+2014 Meetings and Standing Committees of the Board of Directors.
+The board of directors held four meetings and took action by written consent on three occasions in 2014.
+Each director participated in at least 75% of such meetings and of the 2014 meetings of the committees on which he or she served at the time.
 It is expected that each director will attend our annual meeting of stockholders, which is held immediately before the annual meeting of the board of directors.
-All of our directors attended our 2013 annual stockholder meeting.
+All of our directors attended our 2014 annual stockholder meeting.